yangyixiaof/gitcrawler/README.md

 para2 : lower limit of stars of a project, the minimum stars of a project, all projects with smaller number of stars than this number will be ignored.

-para3 : the range of stars, the range of stars.
+para3 : the range of stars.
 Only projects with stars between 'starbegin' and 'starbegin + starrange' will be crawled.

 para4 : language, the language of projects, such as Java, C, C#, etc.